melanieharo22/cse15l-lab-reports/labreport2.md

       }
   }
 ```
+The fixes address the issue since the original array is not being reversed in place correctly but after the fix, it reverse the way it is supposed to.
+Without changing the assignment of the array indices, the new array would not be filled with the reversed elements correctly.

 **Symptoms** <br/>
 *A symptom is a faulty program behavior you can see and in the image you can see that we can visibly see where our errors are occuring* <br />